Koi... Mil Gaya

 The recipient of several awards, Koi...
 Mil Gaya won three National Film Awards (including Best Film on Other Social Issues).
 At the 49th Filmfare Awards, it was nominated in eleven categories and received five awards, including Best Film, Best Director (Rakesh Roshan), and Best Actor and Best Actor (Critics) (Hrithik Roshan).
 The film won five of its eleven nominations at the 5th IIFA Awards, including Best Director (Rakesh Roshan) and Best Actor (Hrithik Roshan).
 Considered a milestone of its genre, it is one of the first Indian films featuring aliens.
-The character of Jadoo became popular, and inspired a spin-off series entitled J Bole Toh Jadoo (2004).
+The character of Jadoo became popular and inspired a spin-off series entitled J Bole Toh Jadoo (2004).
+This film was considered a turning point in Roshan's career after having a few previous consecutive flops which put his film career in jeopardy.

 Plot

-Scientist Sanjay Mehra has created a computer from which he sends variations of the syllable om into space, hoping to attract extraterrestrial life.
-When he believes he has finally received a response, the scientific community ridicules him.
-While Sanjay is driving home, frustrated, an alien spacecraft appears overhead.
-He drives off the road and the car explodes, killing him.
-His pregnant wife, Sonia, is injured but survives; their son, Rohit, is born with a developmental disability.
-Sonia learns that surgery is the only cure for Rohit's disability, but it could paralyze or kill him.
+Space Scientist Dr. Sanjay Mehra has created a Supercomputer from which he sends variations of the syllable Om into space, hoping to attract extraterrestrial life.
+When he receives a response, his colleagues ridicules him.
+While driving to home, an alien spacecraft appears overhead soon after responding to his signals on his computer.
+Distracted, he gets into a car accident that kills him in car explosion and injures his pregnant wife, Sonia and their son, Rohit, is born with a developmental disability.
+Sonia learns that surgery is the only cure, for Rohit's disability, but it could paralyze or kill him.
 Not wanting to lose her son, she raises him in Kasauli.

-A young woman, Nisha, arrives and is initially antagonistic to Rohit because of his childish practical jokes against her.
-Her friend, Raj, and his four friends attack Rohit and break his kick scooter; Sonia chides them for assaulting Rohit, saying that he did not intentionally make fun of her.
-Realizing her mistake, Nisha gives Rohit a bicycle and introduces him to her parents, who are sympathetic to him.
+Years later, a now grown up Rohit is still a schoolboy, due to his disability and has found friends in six children.
+A young woman, Nisha, arrives and is initially insensitive to Rohit, because of his childish practical jokes against her and also due to her being unaware about his mental condition.
+Her friend Raj, who also happens to be Rohit's former classmate and his gang attack Rohit and break his kick scooter; Sonia chides them for assaulting Rohit, saying that he did not intentionally make fun of her and reveals about Rohit's condition to Nisha.
+Realizing her mistakes, Nisha gifts Rohit a bicycle and introduces him to her parents, who are sympathetic to him.
 Rohit and Nisha (now friends) find Sanjay's old computer, and Rohit inadvertently summons the aliens.
 The aliens leave hastily, accidentally leaving a group member behind.
-Rohit, Nisha, his young friends, and Sonia befriend the alien, naming him Jadoo and discovering his psychokinetic abilities.
+Rohit, Nisha, his group, and Sonia befriend the alien, naming him Jadoo and discovers his psychokinetic abilities.